hashbite/consent-manager/packages/docs/docs/about.md

 Users see a placeholder first, safeguarding their data.
 They can enable the YouTube integration with a single click on this placeholder or by clicking the shield icon 🛡️ at the bottom left corner.

+### Unobtrusive Consent Experience: No Cookie Banner

+Rather than confronting users with a large, page-covering cookie banner upon entry, Consent Manager introduces a more subtle and respectful way to manage settings.

+The shield icon 🛡️ at the bottom left ensures ongoing accessibility without obstructing the user experience.
+A discreet notification is designed to appear only after 4 seconds of user inactivity, with all aspects being fully customizable.

 ### Customizable for Your Needs

 While the default interface of Consent Manager offers swift integration, it's fully customizable.
 Adapt its styling or craft your own interface to meet your project's unique requirements and design.